schmidseder/filemigo/README.md

 You must then remove the user filemigo from the file for security reasons.

+Save the files that should be available in Filemigo in the `data` directory.

 ## Technologies
 - Frontend: PicoCSS, Vanilla JavaScript
 - Backend: PHP POOL Framework